 Every language has it’s funny sayings that simply do not translate into other languages easily.
 The same can be said for all these funny Spanish phrases that we’ve put together for you in this article.
 Make sure you can keep up with the local fun by learning these awesome funny Spanish phrases and incorporating them into your everyday life!

-Once you’ve mastered these funny Spanish sayings you can try out swearing in Spanish!
+Once you’ve mastered these funny Spanish sayings you can try out our favourite Spanish curse words!
 Or if you want to start from the beginning make sure to try out our 100+ Common Spanish Phrases article!

 To check out all the amazing ways that you can learn Spanish during your time in Madrid, make sure to read our comprehensive guide on learning Spanish in Madrid!